 DAFM has introduced S.I.
-No. 432 of 2009 to ensure all veterinary inspectors carrying out official controls have legal powers to be able to accomplish their tasks in general and in particular, on farm emergency slaughter.
-Staff from Meath Co.
-Council are authorised under this legislation.
+No. 432 of 2009 to ensure all veterinary inspectors carrying out official controls have legal powers to be able to accomplish their tasks in general and in particular, to on farm emergency slaughter.
+Staff from Mayo Co Council are authorised under this legislation.